Cutaneous leishmaniasis: Cases of cutaneous leishmaniasis in Syria prior to 2011

-2011 War and Subsequent Outbreaks
+2011 war and subsequent outbreaks

 Cases were already increasing prior to the Arab Spring protests of 2011 and subsequent civil war, and were exacerbated due to the breakdown of government systems.
 This is evidenced from the pre-war reports, in which there was already a significant increase in cases recorded.
 Both leishmaniasis caused by L. major and L. tropica are present in Syria.
 Consequently, the disease is transmitted in two ways: through a person-sandfly-person chain of transmission in the case of L. tropica and through rodent-sandfly-person in the case of L. major.
 Cutaneous leishmaniasis caused by L. major has an incubation period of less than four months, while L. tropica is from two to eight months, further complicating the prevention of transmission.
 As is recorded with other neglected tropical diseases, armed conflicts enable outbreaks due to the collapse of systems and population displacement.
 The forced migration of populations can lead to exposure of non- immune populations to infection, allowing cutaneous leishmaniasis to change from "a sporadic threat to an epidemic threat."
 The increase in cases is not only due to migration alone, and rather can be understood as being caused by a combination of factors such as environmental conditions, the breakdown of control measures, collapse of the health care system and the loss of healthcare workers.
 Other factors that have led to the spread of cutaneous leishmaniasis specifically include: poor housing, poor medical facilities, high rodent density, overcrowding, poor sanitary conditions and climate changes.
 Between 2010 and 2018, the incidence rate of cutaneous leishmaniasis more than doubled from 20.08 to 44.99.